 - Jerkass: Dashiel Biedermeyer, the lawyer of the Draycott estate, who is pretty unhelpful to Nancy during her search for Dehlia Draycott's will.
 His very first scene has him ignoring her questions by pretending to have just gotten a phone call from his earpiece.

 - Just Between You and Me: Biedermeyer reveals he was the one to kill Dehlia when he corners Nancy back at her house.
-Unbeknownst to him, Natalie records his confession on her cell phone.
+Unfortunately for him, Nancy records his confession on her cell phone.

-- Karma Houdini: Apparently the entire school thought it was hilarious for Trish and Ingra to try and trick Nancy into giving CPR to someone who didn't need it.
+- Karma Houdini: Apparently the entire school thought it was hilarious for Trish and Inga to try and trick Nancy into giving CPR to someone who didn't need it.

 - Outrun the Fireball: When Nancy finds a bomb in her car, she throws it down a manhole and leaps away.
 Aside from knocking her unconscious, she's fine the next day.